OLLY27/Advanced_KDB_CMTP/readme.md

 You can always change this port for another in $Advanced_KDB_CMTP/scripts/config.sh Also in scripts/config.sh, make sure Q (the q home directory) and q (theq executable has been set)

-To start the processes run (you will see options for yes or no for what you would like to start):
+To start the processes run change to the scripts directory (you will see options for yes or no for what you would like to start):
 ``` sh
 bash start.sh
 ```
-To stop the processes run  (you will see options for yes or no for what you would like to stop):
+To stop the processes run change to the scripts directory  (you will see options for yes or no for what you would like to stop):
 ``` sh
 bash stop.sh
 ```
-To test the processes run:
+To test the processes change to the scripts directory and run:
 ``` sh
 bash test.sh
 ```